House values in Rotorua's booming property market are continuing to rise - with a 27.7 per cent jump in average values year on year.

 And real estate agents expect that to continue in the first quarter of 2017 with more stock on the market providing some good news for buyers.

-The QV House Price Index for November, released at midday, showed the average current value for a house in Rotorua was $372,849.
+The QV House Price Index for November, released today, showed the average value for a house in Rotorua was $372,849.

 It is a jump of 7.2 per cent over the past three months and 27.7 per cent year on year.